Bartozzz/bartozzz.github.io/_posts/2019-03-01-enterprise-scale-react-redux-project-architecture.md

 #### Never create functions or objects in props

 This can have a huge impact on the performance.
-If you create new objects or functions in the props, a new reference will be passed down to the child each time it’s parents re-render, resulting in unnecessary re-renders and probably more unwanted behaviours.
+If you create new objects or functions in the props, a new reference will be passed down to the child each time its parents re-render, resulting in unnecessary re-renders and probably more unwanted behaviours.

 **Don’t:**